SvenMichaelKlose/tunix/src/tunix/README.md

 command group, the second the command in that group.
 Argument bytes may follow.

-After sending a system call via OPEN an error code may be read using BASIN.
+After sending a system call via OPEN, an error code may be read using BASIN.
 (Calling CHKIN is not required.)
 It may followed by return values.